 Address: Amphawa District of Samut Songkhram Province

 Head to Samut Songkhram province for a chance to see the Tha Kha floating market.
+Visiting this market is one of the best things to do in Bangkok Thailand.
 Like Amphawa’s market, you can expect to find more locals and tourists.
 Food is the dominant attraction like most of the floating markets in Thailand.
-It’s a great place to enjoy local cuisine and chill out as the vibe is relaxed.
+It’s a great place to enjoy local cuisine and chill out, as this is one of those floating markets in Bangkok where the vibe is relaxed.

 Famous for: local culinary items

 How to reach: It is just a 1-hour drive from Bangkok.

 Address: Tha Kha, Amphawa District, Samut Songkhram 75110, Thailand

 Planning your holiday in Thailand but confused about what to do?
 These Thailand travel stories help you find your best trip ever!